 The method works on a layer-by-layer system, first solving a cross typically on the bottom, continuing to solve the first two layers (F2L), orienting the last layer (OLL), and finally permuting the last layer (PLL).

-The major innovation of CFOP over beginner methods is use of F2L, which solves the first two layers simultaneously
+The major innovation of CFOP over beginner methods is the use of F2L, which solves the first two layers simultaneously.

 The Cross

-This first stage involves solving the four edge pieces in one outer layer of the puzzle, centering around a commonly coloured center piece.
-Many speedcubers usually solve the cross on the bottom side to avoid cube rotations and to get an overall better view of the important pieces needed for the next step.
+Many speedcubers usually solve the cross on the bottom side to avoid cube rotations and to get an overall better view of the essential pieces needed for the next step.

 First Two Layers (F2L)